Ștefan Baciu: Early life

 Ștefan Baciu was born in Brașov, some months before the city became part of Greater Romania.
 His was a multicultural intellectual family.
 His father was the ethnic Romanian Ioan Baciu, a product of Austro-Hungarian schooling, was at the time a teacher of German at the Șaguna National College.
-He is remembered at the co-author of a pioneering introductory Romanian textbook for the benefit of Saxons and Hungarians.
+He is remembered as the co-author of a pioneering introductory Romanian textbook for the benefit of Saxons and Hungarians.
 In 1930, he built for his family the "Yellow House" in Lunca Plăieșului residential property, which had recently been opened for settlement.
 The poet's mother, Elisabeta, was the daughter of the forestry engineer Arthur Sager; his maternal aunt, Lenuța König, was a corsetmaker for Queen Marie.
 Baciu's sister, Ioana Veronica, had a successful career in the theater.
 Through the Sagers, Ștefan and Ioana were of Jewish descent.
 Raised Romanian Orthodox, and still a practicing believer in the 1960s, Baciu considered himself a "cosmopolitan" one.

 Baciu was a precocious child.
 Bookish from an early age, despite being heavily myopic, he discovered Romanian and German poetic anthologies, including Kurt Pinthus' expressionistic chrestomathy, Menscheitsdämerung.
 In addition to German, he taught himself French, English, Spanish and Portuguese.
 A student of his father's Șaguna National College, where he earned top grades, he made friends with two of his teachers, writers Octav Șuluțiu and Emil Cioran. Șuluțiu would later refer to Baciu as one of the most characteristic poets of Transylvania region.

 Baciu made his editorial debut as a teenager, with German- and Romanian-language poems published in the local reviews Klingsor and Răboj.
 In September 1933, having been denied sponsorship of a literary magazine by Șaguna College, he set up his own, avant-garde sheet called Start.
 It was indebted to surrealist automatism and by André Gide's rebellious philosophy.
 Start functioned as a local satellite of I. Valerian's Viața Literară, which had appointed Baciu its official correspondent and publicity agent for the whole of Transylvania.
 Struggling with financial difficulties, Start did not survive beyond its second issue.
 Baciu moved on to publish other magazines, alongside Vintilă Horia, Mihai Beniuc, and Ovid Caledoniu: Stilet ("Stiletto"), then Meșterul Manole (named after the folk legend hero).
 Additionally, he was a contributor to literary magazines and newspapers across Romania, including Gând Românesc, Glasul Bucovinei, Rampa, and George Ivașcu's Manifest.

 At age seventeen, Baciu had his Poemele poetului tânăr ("Poems of the Young Poet") picked up in a "young poets' anthology", and put out by the official publishing company, Editura Fundațiilor Regale.
 He was presented with the company's own Young Writers Award and received the Romanian Writers' Society Poetry Prize.
 He followed up in 1936 with Poeme de dragoste ("Love Poems"), published by Familia of Oradea, and in 1937 with Micul dor ("A Tiny Longing").
 Also that year, he was included in the anthology 13 poeți, with Horia, Caledoniu, Constantin Virgil Gheorghiu, Simion Stolnicu, Dumitru Gherghinescu-Vania and various others.